Skip to content

 mount.flexfs start my-volume /mnt/data --pprof

-The pprof endpoint is available at http://localhost:6063/debug/pprof/ for mount.flexfs (the port varies by component — see table below).
+The pprof endpoint is available at http://localhost:6063/debug/pprof/ for mount.flexfs.
+The port can be changed with --pprofPort and varies by component (see default ports below).

 To capture a CPU profile: